 2. Monoculture

-Monoculture refers to the practice of producing the same crops year after year, rather than producing various crops through a farmer’s fields over time.
-While this might be economically attractive for farmers but growing the same crop every year may deprive the soil of nutrients that are put back into the soil through crop rotation.
+While this might be economically attractive for farmers, growing the same crop yearly may deprive the soil of nutrients that are put back into the soil through crop rotation.

-Secondly, we could treat the pests mentioned above with pesticides, but a few of those pests will inevitably be resistant to the chemicals we use to kill them, and that can inhabit a single field of crops.
+Secondly, we could treat the pests mentioned above with pesticides, but a few of those will inevitably be resistant to the chemicals we use to kill them, and that can inhabit a single field of crops.

-The next problem comes with genetic engineering when we decide to modify the crop that is resistant to the pest without the need for pesticides.
-It is still likely that at least a few pests aren’t affected by the modification, and the problem remains.
+The next problem comes with genetic engineering when we decide to modify the crop to resist the pest without the need for pesticides.

 3. Use of Fertilizers

-Biofuels are produced from crops, and these crops need fertilizers to grow better.
-The downside of using fertilizers is that they can have harmful effects on the surrounding environment and may cause water pollution.
-Fertilizers contain nitrogen and phosphorus.
-They can be washed away from soil to nearby lakes, rivers or ponds.
+Biofuels are produced from crops that need fertilizers to grow better.
+The downside of using fertilizers is that they can harm the surrounding environment and cause water pollution.

 4. Shortage of Food

-Biofuels are extracted from plants and crops that have high levels of sugar in them.
-However, most of these crops are also used as food crops.
-Even though waste material from plants can be used as raw material, the requirement for such food crops will still exist.
+Even though plant waste can be used as raw material, the requirement for such food crops will still exist.
 It will take up agricultural space from other crops, which can create a number of problems.

 5. Industrial Pollution

 The carbon footprint of biofuels is less than the traditional forms of fuel when burnt.
-However, the process with which they are produced makes up for that.
+However, the process by which they are produced makes up for that.
 Production is largely dependent on lots of water and oil.

-6. Water Use
+6. Water Misuse

-Large quantities of water are required to irrigate the biofuel crops, and it may impose strain on local and regional water resources, if not managed wisely.
-In order to produce corn-based ethanol to meet local demand for biofuels, massive quantities of water are used that could put unsustainable pressure on local water resources.
+Mass quantities of water are used to produce corn-based ethanol to meet local demand for biofuels, which could put unsustainable pressure on local water resources.

 7. Future Rise in Price

-Current technology being employed for the production of biofuels is not as efficient as it should be.
+Current technology being used to produce biofuels is not as efficient as it should be.
 Scientists are engaged in developing better means by which we can extract this fuel.
-However, the cost of research and future installation means that the price of biofuels will see a significant spike.

-As of now, the prices are comparable with gasoline and are still feasible.
+Currently, the prices are comparable with gasoline and are still feasible.
 Constantly rising prices may make the use of biofuels as harsh on the economy as the rising gas prices are doing right now.

 8. Changes in Land Use